Did Blackbeard’s Pirate Legacy End With ‘Leaks' Rather Than Mistakes?

 “One of Maynard ’s men being a [Scottish] highlander engaged Teach with his broad sword, who gave Teach a cut on the neck, Teach saying, well done lad, the highlander replied, if it be not well done, I ’ll do it better, [and] with that he gave him a second stroke, which cut off his head, laying it flat on his shoulder.”

 While Blackbeard has a fearsome reputation, historians argue that he in fact avoided fighting and rather used his image to create terror in his rivals.
 This depiction of Blackbeard and his crew boarding a ship by Frank E. Schoonover was used on the cover of the popular 1922 book “Blackbeard, Buccaneer”. ( Public domain )

 Many historians regard the accuracy of this account as highly questionable.
 It does however leave the reader with a vivid mental impression of Blackbeard ’s headless body being pitched into the murky waters of the Pamlico Sound, where legend has it that it floated several times around the Jane, one of the ships dispatched under Maynard’s command, before sinking down to Davie Jones’s Locker, the bottom of the sea where many believe the pirate’s soul had come from in the first place.

-Top image: Was the Queen Anne’s Revenge deliberately beached by Blackbeard.
+Top image: Queen Anne’s Revenge beached.
 Source: Tides of War

 By Ashley Cowie